SKIDATA Mountain Destinations Facts & Evidence

 |---|---|

-| Smartphone Ski Pass | Mobile Flow / smartphone ski pass: digital access media enabling hands-free guest flow (concept-level capability) |
+| Smartphone Ski Pass | Mobile Flow / smartphone ski pass: digital access media enabling hands-free guest flow |

-| Ticket Media | Ticket media management (e.g., RFID cards/keycards/wearables) and lifecycle handling across guest touchpoints |
+| Ticket Media | Ticket media management for RFID cards, keycards, wearables, and other access credentials across guest touchpoints |

-| eCommerce | Online sales, purchase flows, and pre-arrival fulfillment capabilities (one-stop-shop, 24/7) |
+| eCommerce | Online sales, purchase flows, and pre-arrival fulfillment capabilities available around the clock |

-| Sales Channels | Multi-channel distribution and reseller/channel management capabilities |
+| Sales Channels | Multi-channel distribution and reseller or channel management capabilities |

-| Monitoring & Control | Operational monitoring across distributed access points; exception handling and service continuity concepts |
+| Monitoring & Control | Operational monitoring across distributed access points, exception handling, and service continuity concepts |

-| Reporting & Analytics | Visitor flow, utilization, and revenue analytics for operational and commercial decision-making |
+| Reporting & Analytics | Visitor flow, utilization, access, and revenue analytics for operational and commercial decision-making |

 SKIDATA Mountain Destinations: Typical Use Cases